gruppe-adler/grad-fortifications/README.md

 2. Checkmark icon (modified): *checkmark* by ✦ Shmidt Sergey ✦ from the Noun Project
 3. Not on ground icon (modified): *Error* by Shastry from the Noun Project
 4. Collision icon (modified): *Cross* by Doub.co from the Noun Project
+5. Surfacenormal toggle icon (modified): *tab* by icon 54 from the Noun Project

 ### Flaticon Basic
 http://file000.flaticon.com/downloads/license/license.pdf